Anser Faculty & Staff

 Anne Moore – CBC & Visual Arts Instructor

-Anne is the Art Educator for for grades K-6 and teaches Visual Arts within the CBC program.
-She enjoys work creating a unique and powerful art program that connects with our local community, empowers students to take risks and better know themselves, and one that develops an appreciation for the value of all art forms in our world.
-Anne joined the Anser Crew in 2003, where she taught kindergarten for 11 years.
-She also spent time as a technology teacher and created a visual and performing arts program for our kindergartners called the AAYC (Anser Arts for Young Children), so the transition into Visual Arts Instructor was an exciting possibility and easy decision.
-Anne received her Bachelor’s degree in Elementary Education from Boise State University.
-She has a son, Myron and is married to David.
-As a family they enjoy; music, art, hiking, camping, biking, gardening and reading.
+Anne is the Art Educator for for grades K-8.
+She enjoys work creating and facilitating unique and powerful programs that empower students in authentic ways, build confidence, connect with our local community, and develop an appreciation for the value of all art forms in our world.
+Anne joined the Anser Crew in 2003, she taught kindergarten for 11 years, spent time as a technology teacher and created a visual and performing arts program for our kindergartners called the AAYC (Anser Arts for Young Children) before moving into the position of the Visual Arts teacher for the entire school.
+She has a son, Myron who is a student at Anser.
+As a family they enjoy; sports, music, art, hiking, camping, biking, dancing, and traveling.

 Richard Incorvia – STEM / Innovation Lab

 Richard earned his Masters in Teaching from Maharishi University of Management.
 He’s been in education for 12 years in both public and private schools where he became well known across the country as an education innovator, utilizing the latest technology to engage students.
 Recently he was the academic director of a STEM outreach program.
 He was the subject of the film What School Can Be.
 Also, he is a pirate.